 Lesson plans and games to help teach the Constitution and about trials and juries put together by “Justice by the People” – an education program sponsored by the Foundation of the American Board of Trial Advocates.

 This resource is a compilation of lesson plans, games, and information to help you teach the Boston Tea Party to your students, and also how to connect it to modern day protests such as Occupy Wall Street, Immigration Reform, and Marriage Equality.

-The Library of Congress has an online resource for educators that enables them to integrate primary sources into their classrooms by creating customized lesson plans based on documents and artifacts from the Library’s extensive collections.
-Applicable across grade levels and content areas, this project allows educators to search the TPS database for content-rich activities.
+From the Library of Congress, this online resource enables educators to integrate primary sources into their classrooms by creating customized lesson plans based on documents and artifacts from the Library’s extensive collections.
+Applicable across grade levels and content areas, this project also allows educators to search the TPS database for content-rich activities.

 Bring history to life for your students with DocsTeach!
 Use primary resources to teach about history and governement: build your own interactive activities, download thousands of primary documents, and create customized tools for teaching with primary documents in the classroom.
 Activities range from sequencing, making connections, seeing the big picture, weighing evidence and more.

 The Ohio Resource Center enhances teaching and learning by promoting standards-based best practices in mathematics, science, English/language arts, and social studies.
 ORC serves as a trusted source of easily accesible, peer-reviewed, high quality, and effective resources.

 This lesson plan, provided by the Ohio Department of Education, will allow students to investigate the Ohio Constitution.
 Includes cooperative learning activities: a role play, research and a vocabulary game.
 Using the Ohio Constitution as an example, students will be able to explain how a constitution provides a framework for government, limits the power of government and defines the authority of elected officials.